Tired of Reading? Please listen to the blog

 Advanced antiretroviral treatment for HIV patients over the years has been quietly working to bring about a drastic change in survival rate, says Dr. Khan.

-Dr. Khan hopes that scientific advancements in treatment will see no new HIV patient by 2030.
+Dr. Khan hopes that scientific advancements in treatment will see no new HIV patients by 2030.